CSU men's basketball vs. Weber State - Nov. 16, 2013 (Dan Byers)

-Barnes, who has 29 years of collegiate coaching experience and 31 years overall in collegiate athletics, joins the Rams after spending the previous eighth season as the associate head men's basketball coach under Larry Eustachy at Southern Miss.
+Barnes, who has 29 years of collegiate coaching experience and 30 years overall in collegiate athletics, came to Colorado State after spending the previous eighth season as the associate head men's basketball coach under Larry Eustachy at Southern Miss.

 Barnes, whose relationship with Eustachy dates back to the 1970s, previously coached with Eustachy at Iowa State as the associate head coach in 1998-99 and 2002-03.